CriticalMoments/CriticalMoments/README.md

 Read our [Quick-Start](https://docs.criticalmoments.io/quick-start) guide to get up and running in minutes.

+## Demo App 

+Want to see Critical Moments in action?
+Download our [demo app from TestFlight](https://testflight.apple.com/join/uSwscwu0) or view the source code [on Github](https://github.com/CriticalMoments/CriticalMoments/tree/main/ios/sample_app).

 ## Homepage 🏠

 Check out our [homepage](https://criticalmoments.io) for information about Critical Moments, pricing, and account login.